What is the main source of law authorising this entity form?

 The value of the contributions cannot be overall less than the total amount of the corporate capital.

 All asset items that may be subject to economic assessment can be transferred.
 Typically, contributions are made in cash.
-At the signing of the deed of incorporation, quotaholders must pay-up at least 25% of the contributions in cash or, in the case of a single incorporator, the full amount of the contributions must be paid-up.
+At the signing of the deed of incorporation, quota holders must pay-up at least 25% of the total value of their contributions in cash or, in the case of a single incorporator, the full amount of the contribution must be paid-up.

-The payment can be replaced by the stipulation, for a corresponding amount, of an insurance policy or a bank guarantee with the characteristics determined by decree of the President of the Council of Ministers (this also applies in case the contribution, assumed by the quotaholder, consists of the provision of work or services in favor of the company); in this case the quotaholder may at any time replace the policy or the guarantee with the payment of the corresponding amount in cash.
+In lieu of payment, an insurance policy or a bank guarantee for the corresponding amount, with the characteristics determined by decree of the President of the Council of Ministers (this also applies in case the contribution, assumed by the quota holder, consists of the provision of work or services in favour of the company) is acceptable; in this case the quota holder may at any time replace the policy or the guarantee with the payment of the corresponding amount in cash.

 The equity contribution consisting of goods and credits must be fully paid-up at the time of subscription.

-If the quotaholders are reduced to only one, the payments still due must be made within ninety days.
+If the quota holders are reduced to only one (1), the payments still due must be made within 90-days.

 Any requirements with respect to share cancellation, share repurchase and other capital reductions